aws-powertools/powertools-lambda-python/docs/core/event_handler/bedrock_agents.md

 	```json hl_lines="10"
 	--8<-- "examples/event_handler_bedrock_agents/src/getting_started_with_validation_output.json"
 	```

-1. No need to add the `enable_validation` parameter, as it's enabled by default.
-2. You can define constraints using standard Python types, [dataclasses](https://docs.python.org/3/library/dataclasses.html) or [Pydantic models](https://docs.pydantic.dev/latest/concepts/models/)
-3. Describe each input and output using human-readable descriptions
-4. Add the typing annotations to your parameters and return types, and let the event handler take care of the rest

 If the request validation, your event handler will not be called, and an error message is returned to Bedrock.
 Similarly, if the response fails validation, your handler will abort the response.